joolof/betadisk/README.md

 # Should return something like (12, 1000, 1000)
 ```

 Note that I did not really notice a decrease in performance when increasing the size of the images.
 The position of all the particles has to be computed in any case, there is only a check towards the end to see whether there are in the field of view or not.
 So it should be only slightly slower if you have `nx = 200` or `nx = 1024`.
-This might be useful to model ALMA osbervations and want to sample your Fourier transform with high enough spatial resolution.
+This might be useful to model ALMA observations and want to sample your Fourier transform with high enough spatial resolution.

+### Acknowledgments

+If you were to use this code in your research, I would appreciate if you could cite [this paper (Olofsson et al. 2022)](https://arxiv.org/abs/2206.07068).